Program Contact: Tyler Wahl 203-582-7290

 Additional Program Costs

-As a clinical education program, the Cardiovascular Perfusion program requires some expenses that go beyond standard university tuition and fees:
+As a clinical education program, the Cardiovascular Perfusion Program requires some expenses that go beyond university graduate tuition and fees.
+Please note all cost estimates are subject to change:

-- Immunizations: Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and in some cases, titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB and influenza.
-These must be documented prior to the start of clinical experiences during the sophomore year and must be maintained through the duration of the program.
-Costs - variable (please check with your insurance carrier)
+4. Immunizations – Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and, in some cases, titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB, COVID and influenza.
+These must be documented prior to the start of clinical experiences and must be maintained until graduation.
+Cost: variable (please check with your insurance carrier)

-- Liability Insurance: All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
+5. Liability Insurance – All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
 Students may choose to purchase additional coverage at their own expense.

 The Cardiovascular Perfusion program is accredited by: